Wireless earbuds

 If you’re anything like me, there’s one big gripe you’ll have with most wireless earbuds: they just won’t stay in your ears (especially my left one, for some reason).
 If that’s you as well, you’ll want to check out the latest true wireless earbuds from Beats: the Powerbeats Pro.

 These buds will, quite simply, stay put.
-No matter how high you jump, how fast you run, or how excruciatingly bumpy your next long-distance bus ride is, they’ll stay firmly lodged in place thanks to the adjustable over-ear hook and choice of four sizes of tip.
+No matter how high you jump, how fast you run, or how excruciatingly bumpy your next long-distance bus ride is, they’ll stay firmly lodged in place, helped by the adjustable over-ear hook and choice of four sizes of tip.

 Built to handle light abuse, they’re IPX4-rated, and can easily deal with a little rain or sweat.
-It would have been nice if they could survive full immersion, though, given the challenges travel and life can throw at electronics.
+It would have been nice if they could survive full immersion, though, given the challenges travel and life throws at electronics.

 The earbuds remain comfortable to wear for long periods, even if they’re fairly large and not very subtle.
 The charging case, too, is huge by current standards.
 On the upside, all that extra bulk means you get great battery life.